Foot Pronation Exercises

 Standing or sitting roll the bottom of your foot over a spiky reflexology ball or a golf ball.
 Roll it back and forth and over any sore spots for up to 2 minutes each day.

-Use a softer ball like a tennis ball if it is very sore.
+Use a softer ball like a tennis ball if you have very sore feet.
 You should feel slight discomfort only when doing these foot stretches.

 Exercises: